An Open Letter To Every LDS Early Returned Missionary & Those Who Want To Understand Them:

 With time most missionaries will recover & resume normal activities, but it’s important that we don’t make assumptions.
 Understand that just because someone can walk or looks healthy, is taking classes, or works five days a week does not mean that they are necessarily well.
 It can be hard not to wonder what’s holding someone back when they appear to be functioning normally, or to see improvement & not make assumptions, but just as we all have trials that are not easily seen, remember that theirs may not be manifest on the outside either.
 The reality is that unless you’ve been through something you really haven’t the slightest idea what’s going on.
 You don’t see the pain being suppressed & the tears released at night when it’s all felt.

 My intention is not to make you feel that what you’re doing isn’t right or that you have to walk on eggshells around every early returned missionary you meet.
-Instead I’d like to offer some suggestions that may help you encourage healing, guide your good intentions & help you & your missionary feel a little less uncomfortable, especially during that first year or two.
+Instead, I’d like to offer some suggestions that may help you encourage healing, guide your good intentions & help you & your missionary feel a little less uncomfortable, especially during that first year or two.

 Do Try To:

 - Remind your missionary that every mission has equal value.
 A lot of early returned missionaries experience guilt & shame when they think of their mission because it wasn’t what they had planned on.
-They focus on the fact that they did not serve for the anticipated period of time & often feel that they have failed, when that is far from the truth.
+They focus on the fact that they did not serve for the anticipated period of time & often feel that they have failed when in reality that is far from the truth.
 Some people are called to learn a language they’ll use their entire life, others to strengthen a companion, to teach a specific person, grow with a district in the MTC, implement good habits, serve under a certain Mission President, or simply prepare to serve, making them worthy & ready for whatever opportunities come.
 There are one million reasons why the Lord calls His children to serve full-time missions, & there are equally as many reasons why He doesn’t, or why he calls us home, even when we want to serve.
 It’s all part of a better plan; one I can hardly comprehend.
 But I do know this: A mission is to know Him & to make Him known.
 It’s about being converted to the gospel of Christ.
 A mission is a mission whether it’s a week, four months, or two years.
 Lessons were still learned, experiences had, & miracles witnessed.
 More on this: Here.

-- Refrain from passing judgement & help them understand that you accept them.
+- Refrain from passing judgment & help them understand that you accept them.
 As an early returned missionary it’s hard not to feel like you’re always being judged.
 Even if you come home for good reasons & circumstances that are out of your control, knowing that you cannot serve in your state of health, it’s hard.
-For a lot of missionaries it doesn’t matter whether they walked off the plane or were pushed in a wheelchair, sometimes any reason doesn’t seem good enough.
+For a lot of missionaries, it doesn’t matter whether they walked off the plane or were pushed in a wheelchair, sometimes any reason doesn’t seem good enough.
 With time we may come to terms with the fact that we could not serve in that state & it was important to return home, but then we face other problems.
 I’ve talked with a lot of missionaries that don’t feel that they can get better, because with each step taken or new activity added to the schedule they feel as if people are judging them more harshly, saying, “well now you can walk, or you’re going to school so why aren’t you serving a mission?
 You’re well enough to go to the movies but not to serve the Lord?”
 This may or may not be true, but it’s hard to rejoice in your progress when others look at you with a questioning eye instead of being happy for you.
 So, be happy for your missionary & rejoice in their progress.
 Try to remember that pain is relative & that although you may be able to function with severe anxiety or a stomach that’s unhappy no matter what you do, not everyone can.

 - Be patient & kind.
 Be understanding & patient as they try to heal.
 Know that it’s so much more than a health issue, sin, or doubt.
 Most missionaries are experiencing unfamiliar circumstances & emotions.
 Some might feel that they’ve been cheated from experiences or had their dreams stolen from them.
 Some are feeling more physical & emotional pain than they could have imagined before their mission.
-Honestly, I can’t begin to write the hundredth part of what I’ve felt, so I cannot begin to cover the feelings of others.
+Honestly, I can’t begin to write the hundredth part of what I’ve felt so I cannot begin to cover the feelings of others.
 For someone who just graduated high school, where their trials used to be failing a test or an injury during sports season, this can be devastating & disorienting.
 They often do not know how to handle the situation, so be patient as they work things out.

 - Ask about their mission, especially at first.
 Ask if they’d like to share something from their mission.
 If they don’t want to talk about it they should tell you that, but most missionaries enjoyed at least parts of their mission & it’s nice to revisit those sweet memories.
 You may have the fear that talking about missions will make them sad, but for most that is not the case.
 Ask about the area they served in, miracles they witnessed, investigators that impacted them, or what they learned, & then thank them for their service.
 It can take a lot of courage to leave the comforts of home & all things familiar to share the gospel with strangers, sometimes in a language they hardly know, but they went willingly & in faith.